openstack/keystone/docs/source/man/keystone.rst

 DESCRIPTION
 ===========

-keystone starts both the service and administrative API servers for Keystone.
+keystone starts both the service and administrative APIs for Keystone.
-Use :doc:`keystone-control` to stop/start/restart and manage those services once started.

 USAGE
 =====